seanbao/mnemonas/docs/backup-guide.en.md

 Limits:

-- `local.destination` must be an absolute path outside `storage.root`; existing destination path components must not be symlinks, otherwise the backup can recurse into itself or write through a symlink target.
+- `local.destination` must be an absolute path outside `storage.root` and must not be the filesystem root or a protected system directory; existing destination path components must not be symlinks, otherwise the backup can recurse into itself or write through a symlink target.
 Local restore previews, restores, and restore drills recheck the destination before reading snapshot manifests or creating drill artifacts.
 - The default source is `storage.root`; for production data, prefer a ZFS, Btrfs, or LVM snapshot mount as `source`.
 - Symlinks inside the source directory abort backup jobs so the backup cannot escape the intended source tree. `rclone` restore drills also reject current source-tree symlinks before remote verification.
 - `restic` and `rclone` jobs do not build shell command strings; `command` must be a bare executable name or absolute path, and `extra_args` are appended to backup commands as argv entries.
 Restore commands do not reuse backup-specific extra args.
-- `password_file` and `config_file` must be regular files outside `source` and `storage.root` so backup credentials are not included in the data being backed up.
+- `password_file` and `config_file` must be regular files outside `source` and `storage.root`, and their existing path components must not be symlinks, so backup credentials are not included in the data being backed up or reached through a symlink alias.
+- Job views, run results, restore reports, batch restore results, and backup alert events redact embedded userinfo, tokens, passwords, secrets, and key parameters in remote target fields and API-visible backup error or warning text; restic/rclone commands still use the original configured `repository` or `remote` values.
 - `schedule_interval` is a lightweight in-process scheduler for fixed intervals.
 For complex windows, bandwidth limits, network wake-up, and multi-stage recovery, continue to use systemd timers or external orchestration.

 Example config: